ehamberg/galois-tech-talk/galois-tech-talk-2013-03-12.md

 > Evolution in different lineages is independent.

-The second assumption allows us to decompose the probability on the right side of into a product of terms:
+The second assumption allows us to decompose the probability on the right side of the previous expression into a product of terms:

 \begin{eqnarray*}
 P\left(A,C,C,G,x,y,z\mid\mathbb{T}\right) & = & \phantom{\times}P\left(x\right)\times P\left(y\mid x,t_{5}\right)\nonumber \\